 How does it work?

-Usually students have one or two tutorials every week, taking place in their college.
-Tutorials normally last about an hour, during which the tutor will give you, and typically one or two tutorial partners, feedback on prepared work on a particular topic.
+Usually students have one or two tutorials every week, often taking place in their college.
+Tutorials normally last about an hour, during which the tutor will give you feedback on prepared work on a particular topic.
 They may also use the opportunity to introduce a new topic and discuss this.
 At the end of the tutorial, your tutors will set a new piece of work for you to get ready for the next.
 During the following week you will be expected to work independently to complete this.

 A tutorial relies on the exchange of ideas so you need to be ready to present and defend your opinions, accept constructive criticism and listen to others.
 Such regular and rigorous academic discussion develops and facilitates learning in a way that just isn't possible through lectures alone.
 Tutorials are a fantastic way to explore ideas and get new perspectives.
 They develop your ability to think for yourself – an essential skill for academic success and something that the best employers look for in Oxford graduates.
 Regular tutorials also allow for close progress monitoring so tutors can quickly provide additional support if necessary.